 There are three primary ways United Way of Hancock County categorizes its funding opportunities:

 Improving People’s Lives funding is for current UWHC funded community partner agencies.
-The grant is an annual opportunity and applicant organizations must be an approved nonprofit agency delivering programs and services to individuals living inside Hancock County.
+This is a yearly grant opportunity and applicant organizations must be an approved nonprofit agency delivering programs and services to individuals living inside Hancock County.
 The approved applicant agencies program must align with the United Way World Wide pillars of Health, Education and Financial Stability and its outcomes should fall within those identified by UWHC.
 United Way of Hancock County believes in addressing system-level issues for greater long-term outcomes and understands the importance of serving the community need through impactful programming in the short-term.
 Where appropriate, partners are encouraged to become involved with a coalition impacting the system they work within.
 To learn more about local coalition activity, click here: cce.findlay.edu.

 Changing the System funding is for initiatives exhibiting the conditions of a collective impact framework.
 Collective Impact initiatives are often designed by a collaboration of cross-sector stakeholders addressing a complex social issue.
 These stakeholders agree upon a common agenda, shared measurements, and mutually reinforcing activities.
 To bring the initiative vision to fruition and ensure sustainability, a backbone organization or structure is formed to guide the vision and strategy, support the aligned outcomes, establish and monitor the measurements, build public will, advance policy and mobilize funding.
 The backbone organization or one of the organizations involved with the initiative may act as the fiscal agent.

 Changing the System grant opportunities will be open on a bi-annual basis and multi-year funding may be available based on the strength of the initiative design and anticipated outcomes.